Green tea and green coffee bean extract are both well-known weight loss supplements, but should you choose one over another?

 Do not drink your green tea with milk!

 “The promptness of the in vivo response suggests that the absorption of the bioactive components of tea takes place in the upper part of the gastrointestinal system.
-The inhibition of this effect by milk is thought to be due to the complexation of tea polyphenols by milk proteins” (In Vivo Antioxidant Effect of Green and Black Tea in Men). http://europepmc.org/abstract/med/8617188
+The inhibition of this effect by milk is thought to be due to the complexation of tea polyphenols by milk proteins.”

-If you are going to add sugar, I suggest that you use either beet sugar or raw cane sugar to ensure that you are not counteracting the benefits of green tea.
+If you are going to add sugar, I suggest that you use either beet sugar, raw cane sugar, or another healthy sugar alternative to ensure that you are not counteracting the benefits of green tea.

-Since green tea contains caffeine and when taken in extremely large amounts, green tea can lead to several side effects such as:
+Furthermore, since green tea contains caffeine, drinking extremely large amounts can lead to several side effects such as:

 - Anxiety disorder

-Each one of these amazing supplements can and will benefit your body, but taking them properly, and together, will 100% allow you to feel the largest amount of overall benefits!
+Each one of these amazing supplements can and will benefit your body, but taking them properly, and together will 100% allow you to feel the fullest amount of overall benefits!